 The Gregory T. Pope '80 Prize for Science Writing was established by the class of 1980 in remembrance of their classmate Gregory Pope, who was a science writer and editor.
-The award is granted to a senior who has shown a keen interest in science and demonstrated an outstanding ability to communicate that enthusiasm to a wide audience through journalism.
+The award is granted to an undergraduate student who has shown a keen interest in science and demonstrated an outstanding ability to communicate that enthusiasm to a wide audience through journalism.

 Gregory Thurston Pope died in New York City on May 12, 1996 of a ruptured brain aneurysm.
 He was a science writer and the editor of Discover Magazine's website.
 Gregory was born in Oxford, England on August 2, 1959 to Ann and Michael Pope, and with his parents came to Washington in 1962.
 With the exception of a year in Vienna, Austria, he attended public elementary school in Washington and graduated with honors from St. Albans School in 1976.
 His interests and ability in writing were apparent at a very early age, and he was editor of the school newspaper in his senior year.
 He received a B.A. in Biology from Princeton University in 1980, and then moved to New York where he was to spend the rest of his life.